dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Homepages** - Add a list of sites that you want to use as home pages in the Edge browser (desktop only).
 - 	**Changes to start page** – Lets users change the start pages displayed when Edge is opened.
 Use the Homepages setting to create the page, or list of pages that is opened when Edge starts.
 - 	**Block access to About flags** - Prevent the end user from accessing the about:flags page in Edge that contains developer and experimental settings.
-- 	**WebRtc localhost ip address** - Block the users localhost IP address from being displayed when making phone calls using the web RTC protocol.
+- 	**WebRtc localhost ip address** - Block the users localhost IP address from showing when making phone calls using the web RTC protocol.
 - 	**Default search engine** - Specify the default search engine to be used.
 End users can change this value at any time.
 - 	**Clear browsing data on exit** – Clears history, and browsing data when the user exits Edge.
 -	**Live Tile data collection** – Stops Windows collecting information from the Live Tile when users pin a site to the start menu from Edge.